Confessions on a Dance Floor: Background and development

-In 2004, after the release of American Life, Madonna began working on two different musicals: one tentatively called Hello Suckers and another one with Luc Besson, who previously directed the music video for her single "Love Profusion", which would portray her as a woman on her deathbed looking back on her life.
-Madonna collaborated with Patrick Leonard, Ahmadzaï and Price to write new songs, the latter being assigned to pen disco-influenced songs sounding like "ABBA on drugs".
+In 2004, after the release of American Life, Madonna began working on two different musicals: one tentatively called Hello Suckers and another with Luc Besson, who had previously directed the music video for her single "Love Profusion", that would portray her as a woman on her deathbed looking back on her life.
+Madonna collaborated with Patrick Leonard, Ahmadzaï and Price to write new songs, with Price assigned to write disco-influenced songs that sounded like "ABBA on drugs".
 However, Madonna found herself dissatisfied with the script written by Besson and scrapped it.
-Hence Madonna and Price decided to use the compositions for the album instead.
-According to Madonna, it was easy for her to shift from her previous album's sentiments, since she included those political views in her documentary I'm Going to Tell You a Secret.
+Madonna and Price then decided to use the compositions for the album instead.
+According to Madonna, it was easy for her to move away from the sentiments of her previous album, since she included those political views in her documentary I'm Going to Tell You a Secret.
 She elaborated:

 I was running back and forth, literally, from the editing room with [the documentary's director] Jonas Akerlund to working with Stuart, who was also mixing the music in the film.
 We were together, non-stop, all of us.
 Cutting 350 hours of film down to two hours.
 There are a lot of serious aspects to the movie.
 I needed a release.
 When I would go to Stuart's, and we'd go up to his loft, it was like, 'Honey, I want to dance.'
 I wanted to be happy, silly and buoyant.
 I wanted to lift myself and others up with this record.
 So, yes, the new album was a reaction to all the other stuff I was doing, which was very serious in nature.
 I hope that doesn't imply that I wanted to make a superficial record, because it's not.
 I want people to smile when they hear this record.
 I wanted it to put a smile on my face, too.